-Note: Starting with release 7.2, the requirements for configuring DNs in the Configuration Layer have changed.
-Refer to Part Two of this guide for information about the requirements on configuring specific DN types for your T-Server.
+Note: Refer to Part Two of this guide for information about the requirements on configuring specific DN types for your T-Server.

 For each T-Server for which you are configuring DNs, you must configure all DNs that agents and their supervisors use in day-to-day contact center operation-so-called seat-related DNs-such as Extensions and ACD Positions.
 Otherwise, T-Server does not register such DNs.